Paul Bannon: Football League

 Following his release, Bannon briefly played Gaelic football but soon returned to association football with Welsh club Ammanford Town and his impressive form in the opening months of the 1978–79 season, scoring 16 times by October, saw him join Bridgend Town.
 He again scored consistently and, in February 1979, he joined Football League Third Division side Carlisle United for a fee of £8,500.
 He spent four years with the Cumbrians, making his debut in a 2–1 defeat to Bury in February 1979, and won promotion to Division Two with the club during the 1981–82 season.
 In his final year with Carlisle, he spent a brief period on loan with Darlington in 1983 where he made three league appearances.

 In 1983, Bannon joined Bristol Rovers and scored double figures in his first season at Eastville Stadium, including a goal in the team's 1984 Gloucestershire Cup final victory over local rivals Bristol City.
 The following season, Bannon spent short spells on loan at Cardiff City, making four appearances, and Plymouth Argyle where he made two substitute appearances in November in matches against Wigan Athletic and Walsall without scoring.

 Greece

-After a period playing for NAC Breda in the Netherlands, PAOK Bannon spent the 1987–88 Alpha Ethniki season with PAOK F.C.
-He played 20 matches and scored nine league goals, including a hat-trick on 14 February against Levadiakos, which made him the club's joint top scorer.
-At the end of the season, he moved on to Greek champions Larissa.
+After a period playing for NAC Breda in the Netherlands, Bannon spent the 1987–88 Alpha Ethniki season with PAOK He played 20 matches and scored nine league goals, including a hat-trick on 14 February against Levadiakos, which made him the club's joint top scorer.
+At the end of the season, he moved on to Greek champions AEL.
 Their first foray into the European Cup was soon over.
 In the first round of the 1988–89 European Cup, they were drawn against Neuchâtel Xamax of Switzerland.
 They overcame the Swiss 2–1 in the first leg, but fell to the same scoreline away.
-The match went to penalties, and Larissa lost 3–0 with Bannon missing the second kick.
+The match went to penalties, and AEL lost 3–0 with Bannon missing the second kick.
 Bannon finished the league season with three goals from 11 appearances, and then returned home to Ireland.